Today I’m sharing Jennifer’s story and what sparked her desire to start a non-profit in the Charlotte area!

 3. How did you decide on the name/brand of your business?

 I am starting a chapter of National Angels, so our name will be Charlotte Angels.
 We are on social media as @CharlotteAngelsnonprofit!
+You could also buy instagram followers from Famoid to get a boost.

 4. Tell us more about your product/business and your role: